Jbleezy/BO2-Reimagined/README.md

 ## Maps
 * All quests can be completed with any amount of players
+* All quests give players all perks on completion

 ### Tranzit
 * Any door that requires a Turbine to open is automatically open whenever the power is on